SebastianGlavind/PhD-study/README.md

 ## Gaussian processes

+The tutorials in this section are implemented in Python;

 - [Gaussian process regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-processes/GPR.ipynb).
 This tutorial introduces Gaussian process regression; first, in a single-output setting, and second, in a multi-output setting.
 For the single-output case, the tutorial implements a selection of different learning algorithms, and some of the capabilities of the open source software package [`GPy`](https://sheffieldml.github.io/GPy/) are demonstrated for both cases.

 ## Neural networks
 ....

 ## Gaussian mixture models

+The tutorials in this section are implemented in Python;

 - [EM for Gaussian mixtures](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-mixtures/exEM_GMMs.ipynb).
 This tutorial considers how Gaussian mixture models may be used for cluster analysis; it implements the expectation maximization (EM) learning algorithm, and introduces the evidence lower bound, as well as the Bayesian information criterion (BIC) and the integrated complete-data likelihood (ICL), for model selection.